rothgar/netdata-wiki/Home.md

 Well, we plan to do these:

-1. Rename all the charts to follow the naming conventions of OpenTSDB (which will probably require a few changes to the plugins API and the default web dashboard).
+1. Allow the default dashboard to connect to multiple netdata servers:

+ - add `connect` to connect to more netdata servers
+ - add `search` to find charts and dimensions on all connected servers
+ - add `compare` to create a dynamic dashboard using charts from all connected servers

-2. Allow custom dashboards to be defined using JSON files, to avoid writing HTML
+2. Allow custom dashboards to be defined using JSON files, to avoid writing HTML.
+These JSON dashboards should also include any user documentation needed.

-3. Allow per chart documentation to be stored in server side JSON files (outside the dashboards and the netdata daemon)
+   We are already pretty close for this.
+The default dashboard is abstracted enough to support it.
+It still needs some work though.

-4. Allow creating dashboards from other dashboards (so that complex dashboards can be created)
+3. Allow creating dashboards from other dashboards (so that complex dashboards can be created).

-5. Improve the memory database (possibly using the internal dedupper, LZ4 compression, disk archiving, mirroring it to third party databases, etc).
+4. Improve the memory database (possibly using the internal deduper, compression, disk archiving, mirroring it to third party databases, etc).

-6. Create more plugins.
+5. Create more plugins.
 A lot more plugins.

-7. Allow internal plugins to be forked to external processes (this will protect the netdata daemon from plugin crashes, allow different security schemas for each plugin, etc).
+6. Allow internal plugins to be forked to external processes (this will protect the netdata daemon from plugin crashes, allow different security schemas for each plugin, etc).

-8. Document everything (especially the dashboard and plugin support)
+7. Document everything (this is a work in progress already).